 In addition to obtaining the DBS certificate, anyone who is appointed to carry out teaching work will require an additional check to ensure they are not prohibited from teaching – the prohibition order.
 A prohibition order means that the person concerned is not allowed to undertake unsupervised teaching work in schools or other settings.

-LA maintained schools: Prohibition Order Checks for TAs are not required.
+LA maintained schools: Prohibited from teaching for TAs are not required.

-LA maintained schools: Prohibition Order Checks for HLTAs are required if “teaching work” (see the attached guidance) is undertaken.
+LA maintained schools: For HLTAs are required if “teaching work” (see the attached guidance) is undertaken.

 From 18 January 2016, any European Economic Area (EEA) authority that is responsible for regulating the teaching profession must share information about any restrictions imposed with all other EEA teacher regulators.
 From 5th February 2016, there is a requirement to undertake a further “Teachers sanctioned in other EEA member states list”

 With effect from 3 September 2018 (KCSiE) the following lists should also be checked:

 the Historic GTCE Sanctions & Restrictions list should also be checked by schools / Academies for any teaching staff; the “Teachers who have failed induction or probation” list which is also at the Teacher Services website must also be checked by schools / Academies to confirm that any teaching staff are not on the list.

 All five lists can be checked via the Teacher Services website:

 - Teachers who have failed induction or probation